Skip to main content

 What are kidney stones?

-Normally, urine contains many dissolved materials.
-At times, some materials may become concentrated in the urine and form solid crystals.
-These crystals can lead to the development of stones.
-Most kidney stones contain calcium, specifically, calcium oxalate.
-Other types of stones contain things such as calcium phosphate, uric acid, cystine and struvite.
+Normally, urine contains many dissolved molecules.
+When some molecules become concentrated in the urine, crystals form that can lead to the development of stones.
+Most kidney stones contain calcium, specifically calcium oxalate.
+Other types of stones contain minerals such as calcium phosphate, uric acid, cystine and struvite.

 Kidney stones were once thought of as an adult diagnosis.
-The truth is that kidney stones in children have been on the rise for the past few decades.
-The Division of Urology used to treat just a handful of children with kidney stones a year, but today we are diagnosing, managing and treating children with kidney stones daily.
+But kidney stones in children have been on the rise for the past few decades.
+The Divisions of Urology and Nephrology used to treat just a handful of children with kidney stones a year, but today we are diagnosing, managing and treating children with kidney stones daily.

 Watch our educational video series to learn more about our approach to treating kidney stones at The Children's Hospital of Philadelphia.